ruby-protobuf/protobuf/README.md

 end
 ```

 _Note: The generator will pre-define all the classes empty and then re-open to apply the defined fields.
-This is an optomization to prevent recursive field errors._
+This is an optimization to prevent recursive field errors._

-The generated class is now just a plain old ruby object and you can use it however you wish.
+The generated class is now just a plain old ruby object.
+You can use it however you wish.

 ```ruby
 require 'lib/foo/user.pb'